How to apply

 - Whether you would like to go on to study for a degree

-- Your interest in any of the arts, humanities, or social sciences, for example books, films, music, art, drama, religion, politics, philosophy, history, sociology, law, or education
+- Your interest in any of the arts, social sciences, or economics for example books, films, music, art, drama, religion, politics, philosophy, history, sociology, law, or education

 - Your other hobbies and interests.